thesmartwon/thesmartwon.com/posts/coding/this-site-2/index.md

 <figcaption>Most web developers use this.
 Most don't have the slightest idea how it works.</figcaption>
 </figure>

-I like Webpack, so I experimented with building my site using [prerender-loader](https://github.com/GoogleChromeLabs/prerender-loader)/[prerender-SPA-plugin](https://github.com/chrisvfritz/prerender-spa-plugin) paired with [Preact-router](https://github.com/preactjs/preact-router).
+I like Webpack, so I experimented with building my site using [prerender-loader](https://github.com/GoogleChromeLabs/prerender-loader) or [prerender-SPA-plugin](https://github.com/chrisvfritz/prerender-spa-plugin) paired with [Preact-router](https://github.com/preactjs/preact-router).
-I never want to actually use a router since I have to update it every post, but it was bareable and I could dynamically generate routes based on [globbing](https://github.com/isaacs/node-glob) my local directories.
+I never want to actually use a router since I have to update it every post, but it was bearable and I could dynamically generate routes based on [globbing](https://github.com/isaacs/node-glob) my local directories.

 There were a lot of small annoying problems I ran into with prerendering (like needing React AND Preact).
-The real problem, though is that I had to use the same bloated JS to generate the static HTML as I bundled for the page.
+The real problem ended up being I had to use the same bloated JS to generate the static HTML as I bundled in the page.
 This includes things I never want to ship in my bundle like [preact-helmet](https://github.com/download/preact-helmet).
 There was the issue of dynamically templating some pages to NOT include JS...

-Suffice it to say it got complicated FAST and I gave up on a Webpack approach.
+Suffice it to say it got complicated FAST (I'd have to run webpack twice -- once to prerender, and once to bundle) so I gave up on a Webpack approach.
-I briefly checked out [Parcel](https://github.com/parcel-bundler/parcel), but it seems that the _approach_ is flawed more than the tools.
+I briefly checked out [Parcel](https://github.com/parcel-bundler/parcel) but it seems that the _approach_ is flawed more than the tools.
 Bundlers are made for SPAs.

 ## What I actually want